TrainFan1804/DatastructureInC/C++/4. Strings and Arrays/README.md

 Like strings there are multiple ways to work with arrays in C++.
 You can use the *array* or *vector* module from the standard libary or you can use *C-Arrays* instead.
-The standard libary also contains some usefull methods you can call on *array* and *vector* to perform some usefull actions.
+The standard libary also contains some useful methods you can call on *array* and *vector* to perform some useful actions.

 ## Array